Common JSON Errors and How to Fix Them Instantly

 5. Unescaped Special Characters in Strings

-If a string contains double quotes or backslashes, they must be "escaped" using a backslash (`\`) to prevent them from being interpreted as part of the JSON syntax.
+If a string value itself contains double quotes (") or backslashes (\), these characters must be "escaped" using a backslash before them (e.g., \" or \\).
+This tells the JSON parser that these characters are part of the string's literal content, not syntax.

 Invalid Example: